 Takeover Threats, Job Security Concerns, and Earnings Management

-I exploit the international staggered adoption of takeover laws in order to examine the effect of increased turnover sensitivity to performance on managers’ financial reporting choices.
-Using a difference-in-difference design, I find that the enactment of laws designed to promote takeover activity is associated with greater earnings management (abnormally high accruals, small positive earnings, and poor accruals quality) and greater opacity (reduced analyst forecast accuracy and greater forecast dispersion).
+I exploit the international staggered adoption of takeover laws in order to examine the effect of increased CEO turnover sensitivity to performance on managers’ financial reporting choices.
+Using a difference-in-difference design, I find that the enactment of laws designed to promote takeover activity is associated with greater earnings management activities (abnormally high accruals, small positive earnings, and poor accruals quality).
 This is consistent with managers responding to increased risk of termination by distorting earnings information.
-As predicted, results are particularly pronounced for managers facing the greatest risk of termination – those with the highest ex-ante forced turnover probability and at firms with poor performance.
-The effects are mitigated in countries in which strong institutions can limit the CEOs’ ability to manage earnings and create opacity.
-Overall, my results suggest that reforms aimed at enhancing governance through higher turnover sensitivity to performance encourage earnings management and opacity by increasing job security concerns.
+Results are particularly pronounced for managers facing the greatest risk of termination – those with high ex-ante forced turnover probability and leading firms with poor performance.
+The effects are mitigated in countries in which strong institutions potentially limit CEOs’ ability to manipulate accounting information.
+I further present results suggesting that the information environment for these firms has indeed deteriorated and become more opaque (decline in analyst forecast properties and liquidity).
+Overall, my results suggest that reforms aimed at enhancing governance through higher turnover sensitivity to performance also encourage earnings management by increasing CEOs’ job security concerns.

 Keywords: Takeovers, Takeover Laws, Job Security, Turnover Sensitivity to Performance, Earnings Management, Transparency